Becoming an Optician in Ohio

 Miami Valley Career Technology Center’s Certificate-level Eye Care/Ophthalmic Assistant program is based at their campus in Englewood in Montgomery County.
 The majority of the school’s 345 students are in diploma programs of under two years.
 The college is institutionally accredited by the Council on Occupational Education.
 Tuition fees are about $15,310 per year, while study materials may cost in the order of $825, depending on the program.

 Columbus, OH Area

 Optometry – Doctor Program

 The Optometry Doctor’s degree program in Optometry at Ohio State University is offered at their Main campus in the city of Columbus.
 Of the 58,663 students, about 23% are postgraduates.
 The university is institutionally accredited by the North Central Association of Colleges and Schools, The Higher Learning Commission.
 The retention rate of full-time students at this college is over 80%.
-Fees for tuition are usually around $10,592 annually.
+Tuition fees are usually around $10,592 annually.
 Study materials can cost around $1,168, depending on the program chosen.

 61 S Sandusky Street, Delaware, Ohio 43015-2370

 Ohio Wesleyan University’s Bachelor-level Pre-Optometry program is offered at their campus in Delaware Delaware County.
 Most of the school’s 1,671 students are in 4-year programs.
 The university is accredited by the North Central Association of Colleges and Schools, The Higher Learning Commission.
 Tuition fees are generally around $44,690 annually.
 Books and supplies can cost around $1,500, although this will depend on the program.

 * Tuition fees and colleges’ accreditation status are, to the best of our knowledge, correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm directly with the college before applying.